 When it comes to traveling with your band, there are a couple things you have to figure out before you go.
 One of the most difficult decisions is choosing whether you should travel with your own instruments or rent instruments at the location.

-When we watch marching bands perform at events such as the Outback Bowl and the Chick-fil-A Peach Bowl, we love seeing the uniforms bands choose and the ways in which their uniforms impact the performance.
-To celebrate the time and creativity directors put into creating this marching band staple, we decided to take a look back at the evolution of the uniform.
+When you watch marching bands perform at events such as the Outback Bowl, you probably enjoy seeing the elaborate uniforms bands choose and the ways they impact the performance.
+To celebrate the time and creativity directors put into band uniforms, take a look at their history from medieval times to the present.

 What is a bowl game marching band festival like?
 This new video takes you through all of the thrilling performances, insightful clinics and group bonding experiences.
 Prepare for inspiration.